Chris Dixon (American football): Oakland Vipers

-Dixon played for the Oakland Vipers of the Golden State Amateur Football League for a single season, and he held the record for the most passing yards in a single game (471) as of 2005.
+Dixon played for the Oakland Vipers of the Golden State Amateur Football League (GSAFL) for a single season in 2003, and he held the record for the most passing yards in a single game (471) as of 2005.

 Eastside Hawks

-Dixon began playing indoor football when he signed with the Eastside Hawks, who at the time were playing semi-professional in the North American Football League.
-He led the Hawks to a National Championship, while winning Championship Game MVP and league rookie of the year honors.
+Dixon began playing indoor football when he signed with the Eastside Hawks, who at the time was playing semi-professional in the Northwest Football League (NWFL).
+He led the Hawks to an NWFL Championship, allowing them to enter the North American Football League (NAFL) national playoffs where they won the NAFL National Championship.
+Dixon won Championship Game MVP and NWFL Rookie of the Year honors.

 Black Hills Red Dogs

 In 2005, Dixon signed with the Black Hills Red Dogs of United Indoor Football.
-While with the Red Dogs, Dixon played both quarterback and receiver for the Red Dogs, completing 59 of 114 passes for 493 yards with 5 touchdowns, while also having 12 receptions for 202 yards and 3 touchdowns.
-Dixon was traded to Billings.
+While with the Red Dogs, Dixon played quarterback, receiver, and defensive back, completing 59 of 114 passes for 493 yards with five touchdowns, while also having 12 receptions for 202 yards and three touchdowns.
+After starting the season 0–7, however, Dixon asked to be released from the team due to family affairs.

-Billings Mavericks/Outlaws
+Billings Mavericks / Outlaws

-Dixon quickly signed with the Billings Mavericks of the National Indoor Football League, where he would split time with Bob Bees at quarterback during the remainder of the 2005 season.
+Dixon quickly signed with the Billings Mavericks of the National Indoor Football League (NIFL), where he would split time with Bob Bees at quarterback during the remainder of the 2005 season.
 Dixon led the Outlaws to three championships (2006, 2009 & 2010) throughout his five seasons with the team.